John Jameson (character): Fictional character biography

+During the "Blood Hunt" storyline, John Jameson was supposed to have lunch with his father at a restaurant when the Darkforce blocked out the Sun and a vampire invasion occurred.
+John Jameson became Man-Wolf to protect his father and keep him safe while working to get him to his studio in order to inform the viewers on how to stay safe amidst the vampire invasion.

 Powers and abilities

 John Jameson is a skilled pilot and astronaut and is experienced in hand-to-hand combat and the use of a variety of weapons.
 During his space flight to the gas giant planet Jupiter, alien spores found on the planet had attracted to and clung onto John on his return trip home.
 These spores changed his anatomical physiology, causing him to enlarge and become physically denser than normal; he also ran the risk of cardiovascular and neurological complications without use of a specially designed weighted suit which monitored his bio-readings.
 Also, using his powers increased psychological instability, causing him to become increasingly more violent and aggressive whenever his emotions ran away with him.

 While Jameson was doing search and rescue missions in the Middle East, the American military discovered that another Godstone had grown within his body, the original having altered his physiology to the point that he now spawns replacement gems.
 When the new Godstone is ripped out and crushed by Carnage, another immediately grows back and heals Jameson.